Bucharest for Digital Nomads

 The social scene for digital nomads in Bucharest isn't completely dead, but it's certainly a bit sickly.

 Facebook is a clutter of adverts disguised as events, and there aren't many bars that are appealing to go for a beer by yourself.
-I find my social life here limited to a small number of active Meetup groups in Bucharest, such as Bucharest Digital Nomads, which holds events at different bars around Bucharest.
+I find my social life here limited to a small number of active Meetup groups in Bucharest, such as Bucharest Digital Nomads, which holds events at different bars and restaurants around Bucharest, or Chatty Elephants, which runs very chilled Meetups in bars that are relaxed places to go and meet new people.

-If having an active social life is important to you, then Bucharest might not be for you.
+If having an active social life is important to you, then Bucharest might feel lacking.

 In 'Drunken Lords' bar in the old town.